FelipeKaian/reactivity/README.md

   reactivity: ^1.0.0
 ```

-Import in your Dart code:
+Import it in your Dart file:

 ```dart
 import 'package:reactivity/reactivity.dart';